Amazing, isn’t it?

 Mistake #3.
 Not acting on lead scoring results right away

 It goes without saying; a lead score is worth nothing unless you act on it.
-Lead scoring tools like Refiner score new leads daily.
+Lead scoring tools score new leads daily.
 But if you prolong reaching out to those people, you might lose the opportunity anyway.

 All so that you don’t miss out on a new opportunity.
 Ever.